goby-lang/goby-lang.github.io/docs/variable_and_constant.md

 a, b = [1]
 puts(a) #=> 1
 puts(b) #=> nil

 ```

 ### Note

-We do not support multi-variable assignment and chained assignment for Constant, only for local variable and instance variable
+We do not support multi-variable assignment and chained assignment for **Constant**, only for local variable and instance variable.

 ### About Return Value

 In Ruby, assignment will return value if you need them, like chained assignment or assign variable in if statement's condition.
 Goby also support this feature, so the following use cases are all available in Goby